ggiovanii8/Cancer-Rates/README.md

 -------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------

--- Keeping only the "Agent" and "Group" column.
+-- Keeping only the 'Agent' and 'Group' column.

 SELECT TOP (1000) [Agent], [Group]
 FROM [Cancer_Study].[dbo].['List of Classifications – IARC $']
 WHERE [Group] = 1;

--- Now I'm making it into a new table named, "Cancerous_Chemicals1".
+-- Now I'm making it into a new table named, 'Cancerous_Chemicals1'.

 SELECT TOP (1000) [Agent], [Group]
 INTO Group_1_Carocengenic